polkascan/py-substrate-metadata-docs/docs/centrifuge/claims.md

 ---------
 ### UnderMinPayout
-The payout amount attempting to be claimed is less than the minimum allowed by [`MinimalPayoutAmount`].
+The payout amount attempting to be claimed is less than the minimum allowed by [`Config::MinimalPayoutAmount`].

 ---------